 Each insurance carrier and insurance plan is different, and the coverage varies from person to person.
 Some plans may pay for everything, while others may only pay for certain types of rehab programs.
 Insurance plans will also vary in the deductible they require, the maximum out-of-pocket cost and the ceilings they place on rehab spending.
 Some insurance plans may require that other types of treatment be tried before paying for a rehab program.

 Navigating the details of an insurance plan can be complicated.
-Consider reaching out to a representative at The Recovery Village Palm Beach who can help people understand their insurance benefits and the type of coverage they have.
+Consider reaching out to a representative at The Recovery Village Palm Beach at Baptist Health who can help people understand their insurance benefits and the type of coverage they have.

 Choosing an Oxycodone Rehab Center